ajd12342/paraspeechcaps/dataset/README.md

 ```

 ## 2. Usage
 The dataset provides style annotations and other metadata for each utterance in the dataset.

+### 2.1 Load dataset annotations
 You can inspect the dataset as follows:
 ```py
 from datasets import load_dataset